Center For Arts and Letters

 Shakespeare: Comedies and Problem Plays (1.5 credits)

-Students will read and discuss Shakespeare’s most important comedies and problem plays, including in particular A Midsummer Night’s Dream, As You Like It, Twelfth Night, and Much Ado about Nothing, as well as The Taming of the Shrew, Measure for Measure, and The Merchant of Venice.
+Students read and discuss Shakespeare’s most important comedies and problem plays, including in particular A Midsummer Night’s Dream, As You Like It, Twelfth Night, and Much Ado about Nothing, as well as The Taming of the Shrew, Measure for Measure, and The Merchant of Venice.

 Assessment for all other Center Core courses in Literature and Creative Writing (listed below) includes the option of a ‘creative critical’ project responding to the primary sources under study in addition to more abstract research essays grounded in historical context and engaged in formal analysis.